Finding and Merging Duplicate Requests

 Starting a Scan

-1. Select any feature from your list
+- Select one request from your feature list

-2. Click the duplicate detection button
+- Click the duplicate detection button

-3. AI scans all active features looking for similar requests
+- AI scans all active features looking for similar requests

 What AI Looks For